-Label used in some European countries for an upscale category but also of the highest quality according to the EU wine market regulations quality wine (PDO) counts.
+In some European countries, the term used for an upscale category, but also according to the EU wine market regulations to the highest quality level quality wine (PDO) counts.
 These are Germany.
 Croatia.
 Austria.
 Romania.
 Slovakia.
 Slovenia.
-Czech Republic and Hungary, Some names (such as late harvest) are also available in some other countries.
-In Germany the term QmP (quality wine with predicate) was valid until 2007, now also Prädikatswein is used.
+Czech Republic and Hungary, Some names (such as late harvest) also exist in some other countries.
+In Germany the designation QmP (quality wine with a predicate) was valid until 2007, now predicate wine is also used.